 These are a provincial responsibility.

-areas where the department provides expertise to municipalities.
+areas where the Divison provides expertise to municipalities.

-The Department is also responsible for managing transfer programs to local governments.
+The Division is also responsible for managing transfer programs to local governments.